luke975/thelukeweb/README.md

 # thelukeweb
-The downloadable TLW is going to be a "dev" download.
-For example, on TLW release 4 was split up into 2 parts because I didnt do it all at once.
-Well now, a "halfway" mostlikely unstable updates will be released until the final release is put online, as full builds wont be able to download.
+This github repo is going to be a "dev" download page for TLW One.
+We need this because TLW release 4 was split up into 2 parts because I didnt do it all at once.
+Well now, so actual full versions will be released online, mostlikely unstable updates will be released here until the final update is finished, and it will be released online.
+No, the fully complete update WONT be able to download here (Just download the darn github repo of luke975.github.io)!
 # Decision reversed
 Uhh yeah you can download it again
 But these are going to be more of developer builds for the online version